Shrimp Dip

 Ingredients

-- 1 can (4 oz.) tiny shrimp, drained and rinsed
+- 1 can (4 ounces) tiny shrimp, drained and rinsed

-- 1/3 c. finely chopped green onion, plus a bit more for sprinkling over the top
+- ⅓ cup finely chopped green onion, plus a bit more for sprinkling over the top

 Instructions

-- Set aside a few of the nicer looking shrimp, then chop up the rest.
+- Set aside a few of the nicer looking whole shrimp (to use for garnish), then chop up the rest.

-- In a medium bowl, mix cream cheese and mayonnaise until well blended.
-A blender works best, to get the mixture nice and smooth.
-Then stir in the chopped shrimp, green onion, and garlic salt.
+- In a medium bowl, combine cream cheese and mayonnaise until blended and smooth.
+An electric mixer works best, to get the mixture completely smooth and lump-free.

 - Transfer dip to a small serving bowl and top with reserved whole shrimp and additional green onion.
 Sprinkle a bit of freshly ground black pepper over the top.
 Serve with crackers and fresh veggies for dipping.
-For crackers, we mostly serve this dip with Ritz Original Crackers or Keebler Original Club Crackers.
+For crackers, Keebler Original Club Crackers are a favorite for our family.

 Notes

-This can be prepared several hours to a day ahead of time and then stored in a container with a lid in the refrigerator.
+- To make ahead.
+This dip can be prepared several hours to a day ahead of time and then stored in a container with a lid in the refrigerator.

 Nutrition Information: